Elevational diversity gradient: Origin

 The first recorded observation of the elevational diversity gradient was by Carl Linnaeus in his treatise On the growth of the habitable Earth.
 In this document, Linnaeus based his predictions on flood geology, assuming most of the world was at one point inundated, leaving only the highest elevations available for terrestrial life.
-Since, by Linnaeus' hypothesis, all life was concentrated at high elevations, a higher species diversity would be observed there even as life re-populated lower elevations.
+Since, by Linnaeus's hypothesis, all life was concentrated at high elevations, a higher species diversity would be observed there even as life re-populated lower elevations.

 In 1799, Alexander von Humboldt and Aimé Bonpland described elevational changes along the Andean slopes, noting how climatic changes impacted plant and animal communities.
 These observations contributed to Leslie R. Holdridge's "life zone concept" (1947).
 Climatic variables shaping life zones include mean potential temperature, total annual precipitation, and the ratio of mean annual evapotranspiration to mean annual precipitation.
 These variables, most notably precipitation and temperature, vary along an elevational gradient, resulting in the distribution of different ecosystems.

 Much of the current literature correlates elevational diversity to gradients in single climatic or biotic variables including "rainfall, temperature, productivity, competition, resource abundance, habitat complexity, or habitat diversity".